MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Software Design

 \subsubsection{Client-Server Communication}

-To go along with our minimal interference approach for clients, MCL's API consists of only a handful of procedures, quite similar to those of MPI.
-Here, we illustrate client-server communication of a generic run within the context of MPI MPMD, see Figure \ref{fig:sw_clt_srv}.
+To support our minimal interference approach for clients, the MCL API consists of only a handful of procedures similar to those of MPI.
+Here, we describe client-server communication of a generic run within the context of MPI MPMD, illustrated in Fig.~\ref{fig:sw_clt_srv}.

 The simulation starts by launching all programs as an MPI MPMD job, meaning that MPI launches these programs simultaneously.
 All of them now share a single \verb|MPI_COMM_WORLD| communicator that is intercepted by invoking \verb|MCL_Init()| right after the MPI initialization with \verb|MPI_Init()|.
-This splits the communicator and returns new local "world" communicators, specific for the individual programs, with all communication between the clients and the server being channeled through intercommunicators.
+This splits the communicator and returns a new local "world" communicator for each individual program.
+All communication between the clients and the server is then channeled through intercommunicators.
 The next step is to establish the client-server connections by calling the \verb|MCL_Handshake()| procedure in all running programs to specify the executable that will be the server and, at the same time, to identify individual clients by assigning them IDs.

 At this stage, the server (MD driver) does not have any information about the subsystems, as these are specified in the inputs of the client programs.
 Therefore, it first collects this information from the clients, including details relevant to the allocation of data structures in the MD driver (numbers of atoms and species/atom types), as well as details about the particular objects within the simulation needed for computing the subsystem interactions and propagating the system in time (masses, atomic numbers, etc.).
 Once everything is set, the program enters the main MD loop, which, in terms of communication, predominantly consists of distributing coordinates to and collecting forces from the clients.